Forumers believe the MINDEF GROUP TERM PLAN to be the most cost-effective insurance that you can purchase in the market.

 In July 2016, the MINDEF/MHA Group Insurance replaced the current SAF Group Term Insurance.
 The insurer remains as AVIVA Ltd.

-For simplicity of this article, let’s refer it as SAF Group Term life plan.
+For simplicity of this article, let's refer it as SAF Group Term life plan which most refer to.

 With this new grouping (and perhaps some backend negotiation), the insurance premium rates have been further lowered.

 Group Term Life Premium Is Cheap But Till Age65 Only